CourseReps/ECEN689-Fall2018/Tutorials/tutorial_unsupervisedLearning.md

 Operating Principle:
 We need to start with each point as a separate cluster ( n clusters) We calculate the "measure of dissimality" between the points and fuse the similar points and continue intil we get one cluster.
-The "measure of dissimality" can be broadly classified into 2 types:
+The "measure of dissimality" can be broadly classified into 2 types:-
      (a).
 On the basis of Eucledian distance:
          (i).
 Complete Linkage : Largest distance between observations (ii).
 Single Linkage : Smallest distance between observations